hackathon-2K17-CloudConquerors/docker-monitor/README.md

 ![docker-monitor architecture](documentation/architecture.png)

-* docker-monitor: The main service that polls running containers (nginx, postgres and httpd in this case), pushes data to influx and listens for request from client
+* docker-monitor: The main service that polls running containers, pushes data to influx and listens for request from client

 * influxdb: Time-series database used to store metrics of the containers